 Her other books include: The Cinema of Neil Jordan: Dark Carnival, and most recently, Interviews: Neil Jordan.
 Carole has lectured widely on performance in the US, Canada, and various locations in Europe.
 She has written essays for many of the major film journals in the US and Canada.

 Carole’s research has been supported since 1990 by multi-year arts awards from the Social Sciences and Humanities Council, Canada (SSHRC.)
 Her specialties include film acting; script analysis and New German Cinema.
 In 2013 she was awarded a Harry Ransom Center Research Fellowship in the Humanities for her latest project, to examine the archival holdings (at the University of Texas, Austin) of the great American acting teacher, Stella Adler.

 Zucker was also a member of a country rock band, and written feature-length screenplays and creative fiction.
 Carole has studied Mindfulness and Meditation, which she uses in her acting workshops and studied with the well-known vocalization teacher, Arthur Lessac, as well as other voice teachers.

 Apart from two decades as Creative Director of Acting Workshops by Carole Zucker

 Carole has taught workshops at the Flynn Center for the Performing Arts and The Off Center for Dramatic Arts in Burlington, Vermont.
-Zucker taught Scene Study and the Meisner Technique in Montreal for over 20 years, and now makes her home in Portland, OR.
+Zucker taught Scene Study and the Meisner Technique in Montreal for over 20 years, and now makes her home in Vancouver (WA).
 She has thus far taught at The Portland Actors Conservatory and at The Portland Playhouse.
 Additionally, Carole has taught Intensive Meisner Technique, Script Interpretation and Text Analysis, and does private coaching of scenes and audition pieces.